Mourners pack funeral for 8 of 20 killed in NY limo crash

 He had wondered why they never picked up the sign.
 Now, he said, he knew.

-"That's what they're asking me to ask you to do today," DeMaritnis said, holding the sign aloft.
+"That's what they're asking me to ask you to do today," DeMartinis said, holding the sign aloft.

 The sisters grew up in Amsterdam, a small upstate New York city, and many of the victims have deep ties to the area.
 The city has been stricken with grief amid a series of funerals.